 After 15 years of dedication to reduce the population of feral and stray cats in the province of Trieste, many Triestines have come to trust, admire, and support Giorgio Cociani and his work at Il Gattile, a cattery in the city centre of Trieste.
 So much so, that in 2004 the municipality, allocated land on the outskirts of town for a much needed cat sanctuary which is successfully managed by the group.

 IHP Italian Horse Protection is a non-profit association which works in Italy for the protection of horses and other equines.
 Moreover, it manages the first rescue centre for mistreated and sequestrated horses in the country.
-At the Montericco estate, in Montaione (province of Florence), horses live freely in large open spaces and benefit from physical and physiological rehabilitation programmes, finding their wellbeing and balance again.
+In the heart of the Tuscan countryside near Volterra , horses live freely in large open spaces and benefit from physical and physiological rehabilitation programmes, finding their wellbeing and balance again.